 3. Eco-Friendly Packaging

 The buying decision of a lot of the customers is affected by this mindset, and you need to make sure your packaging is not at the wrong end of that argument.
-We should always be concerned about the environment, but recently there have been an increasing number of customers who are concerned and are taking recycling quite seriously.
+We should always be concerned about the environment, but recently there has been an increasing number of customers who are concerned and are taking recycling quite seriously.

 This kind of packaging is completely recyclable and can be remade into everyday items with plastic.
 Even if your customers do not choose to recycle, you will still be helping, and that is a worthy cause that will bring attention to your noble efforts.

 If your brand can make the slightest difference in the amount of waste that is being deposited on a daily basis, then that is a win, both for you and your environment.

 4. Functionality Comes Before Aesthetics

 Your packaging needs to have unique advantages.
 A packaging that is easy to use, and offers distinctive branding, has more chances of success.
 Products that are packed in preferred packaging are more likely to be purchased again as compared to products that have packaging that creates nothing but frustration and disappointment.

 A pretty packaging means nothing if it cannot keep your product in its original form.
 The purpose of packaging is to protect what is inside, so the product is delivered to the end-customer undamaged, whether it is the distributor or the buyer.

 5. Study Your Buyer

 Customer mindset is constantly changing, and it is very different from what it was a few decades ago.
 Now it is not about what you want or what is best for your company, but what your customers prefer and need.
 Protective packaging tactics may have worked long ago, but they are not appealing anymore.

 Most of the companies develop their products after significant customer studies, so why not packaging as well?
 It may not be as important, but it does have a hand in your sales and customer response.

-Your customers are going to buy the product in retail packaging, and they need to notice it in a sea of unlimited options.
+If your customers are going to buy the product in retail packaging, they need to note it in a sea of unlimited options.
 Good retail packaging should be attractive with complete information mentioned on it along with the precautions, price and basically everything that your customer needs to know about your product.
-Follow these helpful tips to see your business and sales skyrocket!

 Mark Berry is a seasoned designer & creative director with ten years of experience in Chicago, IL.
 Food Packaging Agency.
 In his free time, he writes blogs about amazing packaging tips and tricks.